ranujasanmir/PixPick-Android/README.md

 PixPick give filtering options to adjust.
 So you don't miss any chapter images!

 **Convert image format while downloading:**
-PixPick saves downloaded images in the original format.
-But no worries.
-In android, you can open lot of image file formats in default.
+Now PixPick saves downloaded images with the format you selected.
+Ypu can select PNG, JPG or WEBP to save downloaded chapters.

 ### Templates